SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 Mutability of Collections
 -------------------------

-Swift's two collection types give a way to store multiple values in a single collection.
+Arrays and dictionaries are ways to store multiple values together in a single collection.
 If you create an array or a dictionary, and assign it to a *variable* named value, the collection that is created will be :newTerm:`mutable`.
 This means that you will be able to change (or :newTerm:`mutate`) the collection